 Examples of some signs and symptoms of lupus include:

 The anti-dsDNA test may be ordered periodically to monitor progress of the disease or flare-ups in a person who has been diagnosed with lupus.
 It may be repeated when an initial test result is negative but clinical signs and symptoms persist and lupus is strongly suspected.

 The results of an anti-dsDNA test are usually considered together with a person's medical history, signs and symptoms, and results of other autoantibody tests.

 A high level of anti-dsDNA in the blood is strongly associated with lupus and is often significantly increased during or just prior to a flare-up.
 When the anti-dsDNA is positive and the person tested has other clinical signs and symptoms associated with lupus, it means that the person tested likely has lupus.
 This is especially true if an anti-Sm test is also positive.

 In the evaluation of someone with lupus nephritis, a high level (titer) of anti-dsDNA is generally associated with ongoing inflammation and damage to the kidneys.

-Anti-dsDNA tests are semi-quantitative tests and may be performed using different assays.
-Many laboratories use an anti-dsDNA ELISA test (enzyme-linked immunoabsorbent assay), a very reliable and sensitive test.
+Anti-dsDNA tests may be performed using different assays.
+Many laboratories use an anti-dsDNA ELISA test (enzyme-linked immunoabsorbent assay), but other methods may also be used.

 Anti-dsDNA is sometimes present with diseases such as chronic hepatitis, primary biliary cirrhosis, and infectious mononucleosis.
 It may also be seen in those taking drugs such as procainamide and hydralazine.
 It is not usually tested or monitored under these conditions.